AaronTinus/Python_flask/README.md

 python run.py
 Open your web browser and go to http://127.0.0.1:5000/ to view the application.

-Contributing
+🤝 Contributing
-If you'd like to contribute to this project, please follow these guidelines:
+We welcome contributions!
+If you'd like to contribute, please follow these guidelines:

  Fork the repository on GitHub.
  Clone your fork locally.
  Create a new branch for your feature or bug fix.
  Make your changes and commit them with a clear commit message.
  Push your changes to your fork.
  Open a pull request on the original repository.
-License
+📄 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the license terms.
+Happy coding! 🎉